utep-cs-systems-courses/python-intro-Ortiz-Sergio/Readme.md

 incompatible with 2*.
 As a result, Python 2.7 remains popular.
 All of our examples were ported to 3.* during the summer of 2018.
 We (mildly) encourage students to use that dialect of Python.

+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+My solution for this lab can be found in the wordCount.py file.
+To execute it, run python3 wordCount.py <input text file> <output text file>

+My implementation runs through the input text file and creates a hash map that contains as keys the words and as values the number of instances of these words.
+Then, it sorts the keys and writes them down into the output text file in the following format:

+key value

+Note: For some reason my implementation was writing a numeric value on the first line of the output file.
+I could not get to the bottom of this, so I simply removed the first line of the file after writing everything onto it.